A quick look at the QuantLib 1.11 release

 Again, thanks to anyone that contributed.
 And, as I write this, there’s still a week left in October; pull requests opened to either repository until the end of the month will increase your count for this year’s Hacktoberfest.
 If you don’t have ideas, I’ve marked a few issues that you can tackle.

-Follow me on Twitter or LinkedIn if you want to be notified of new posts, or subscribe via RSS: the buttons for that are in the footer.
+Subscribe to my Substack to receive my posts in your inbox, or follow me on Twitter or LinkedIn if you want to be notified of new posts, or subscribe via RSS if you’re the tech type: the buttons for all that are in the footer.
 Also, I’m available for training, both online and (when possible) on-site: visit my Training page for more information.